Participation detection and Robot Mediation for Inclusive Child Group Interactions

 Using synchronized cameras and microphones, we extract visual and auditory cues like gaze direction, head nods, speech turns, and interruptions.
 These are processed in real time using tools such as OpenFace, MediaPipe, etc., to generate composite metrics of group engagement.

 These real-time metrics are used to inform different robot mediation strategies to promote equitable participation.
 The outcomes of this research are expected to support more inclusive educational, and social environments through intelligent, context-aware robotic systems.
+A related session-aware, dataset-agnostic engagement estimation architecture developed as part of this line of work was benchmarked in the ACM MultiMediate Grand Challenge (Enock et al., 2026).

 Illustration of a robot facilitating balanced participation among children using real-time sensing of gaze, speech, and nonverbal cues (image made using Sora).